LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-04-dev_install.md

 ---
-title: "LibrePhotos Developer"
+title: "LibrePhotos for Developers"
 excerpt: "How to install LibrePhotos for Developers"
 last_modified_at: 2021-3-06
 category: 1
 ---
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=LibrePhotos_ownphotos&metric=alert_status)](https://sonarcloud.io/dashboard?id=LibrePhotos_ownphotos) ![Discord](https://img.shields.io/discord/784619049208250388?style=plastic) ![Website](https://img.shields.io/website?down_color=lightgrey&down_message=offline&style=plastic&up_color=blue&up_message=online&url=https%3A%2F%2Flibrephotos.com) ![GitHub contributors](https://img.shields.io/github/contributors/librephotos/librephotos?style=plastic)

-> Currently the project is in very early stages, some bugs may exist.
+> Currently the project is in very early stages; some bugs may exist.
 If you find any please log an issue

-## For developers
+## For Developers

-Create a directory for the project, this is where all the git repositories will be cloned into.
-For this document we will use `/dev/librephotos` as an example.
+Create a directory for the project: this is where all the Git repositories will be cloned into.
+In this guide, we will use `/dev/librephotos` as an example.

 Pull frontend code with `git clone https://github.com/LibrePhotos/librephotos-frontend.git ${codedir}/frontend/`